 Just be aware that while you may get connected with a lender despite having rough credit, you’ll want to review the loan terms carefully.
-The Vivaloan site gives no info upfront about the range of APRs offered by its lending partners — but there are signs that some interest rates could be super high.
+The Vivaloan site gives no info upfront about the range of APRs offered by its lending partners — but there are signs that some interest rates could be very high.

 Multiple loan options

 Before you decide whether to apply through Vivaloan, consider the funding you need, how much you can afford to pay back and how quickly you can repay the loan.
 If you wind up being offered a payday loan, for example, it may provide a quick cash infusion — but the high APRs associated with payday loans can lead you deeper and deeper into debt.

 If you qualify, an installment loan may be a better option because they typically come with predictable monthly payments and a fixed interest rate.
 Just keep in mind that the longer the loan repayment term is, the more interest you end up paying over the life of the loan.

 As long as you’re at least 18 years old and can prove that you have regular income, you meet Vivaloan’s minimum requirements to be connected with a personal loan lender.

 Here are a few things you should know before using Vivaloan.

 Look out: You’ll actually have to go through two steps to apply.
 In the first step, you fill out a form online giving a bunch of info to Vivaloan that it’ll use to try to match you with potential lenders and determine your potential loan amount.